oskariorg/oskari-documentation/7 Developing instructions/00110-DevelopmentGuidelines.md

 ## Development Guidelines

+### How to contribute to Oskari project

+You can submit pull requests through GitHub as usual.
+Target the `develop` branch for next release and only use other branches if you are submitting an urgent fix for an upcoming release.

+New contributors are usually required to fill in the CLA contributor license agreement.
+Trivial changes are allowed even without the CLA.

+TODO: add information about CLA here.

 ### General

 - There's a difference for developing generic Oskari functionality and application specific functionality.
 - Oskari repositories should not contain application specific functionalities (the community-repository can contain application specific code as examples).
 - In general smaller pull requests will be reviewed and merged faster as they usually are easier to review and test than large ones.
-- In most cases you want to use develop-branch as baseline.
-Only use master as base if you need something urgently fixed (included in a hotfix for latest version).
+- In most cases you want to use `develop` branch as baseline.
+Only use `master` as base if you need something urgently fixed (included in a hotfix for latest version).
 - If you are uncertain, ask for help.
-You can reach other Oskari developers at Rocket.chat, Gitter and Oskari-userlist
+You can reach other Oskari developers at Gitter and Oskari-users mailing list

 ### Code